Search for Jobs or Internships

 - National Association for the Advancement of Colored People

-- There are many similar organizations that are tailored to specific professions.
-Do some research and see where you can connect with professionals in your career field
+There are many similar organizations that are tailored to specific professions.
+Do some research and see where you can connect with professionals in your career field Find Employers Committed to Diversity Many employers who have a commitment to diversity will recruit at job fairs targeted to specific populations.
+There are many of these throughout the country, the following are just a sample:

 Individuals with disabilities often face unique challenges when entering the workforce.
 It is important for students and alumni with disabilities to understand their rights in compliance with The Americans with Disabilities Act (ADA).
 It is also important to know that you are not required to disclose your disability to an employer, especially when it does not require special accommodations during the interview process.